HertzDevil/open-nono/README.md

 Starlight Stage*.
 It is also my first serious attempt at frontend web programming.

 This port is hosted [here](http://hertzdevil.info/misc/nono/).
+Both mouse and keyboard controls are available.
 Consult the help page for more details.

+## Roadmap

+- Current mine density is fixed at 15%, make it configurable
+- Current Tomodachi Block density is fixed at 1%, make it configurable
+- Display the active idol's position while flagging
+- What happens when an Open skill reveals a flagged tile?
+- Profile and optimize the code (might not be worth the effort)

 ## Deviations from the original